History of podcasting: Expansion

+In May 2005 Swedish Radio first published podcast for the listeners to download.
+The first podcasts offered were Ekots lördagsintervju i P1, Spanarna i P1 and Salva i P3 but shortly after the offer was expanded to include several other titles.
+PRI-Public Radio International was one of the first radio podcasters in the United States, when its program The World launched its popular technology podcast on February 11, 2005, hosted by Clark Boyd.

 In February 2006, following London radio station LBC's successful launch of the first premium-podcasting platform, LBC Plus, there was widespread acceptance that podcasting had considerable commercial potential.
 UK comedian Ricky Gervais, whose first season of The Ricky Gervais Show became a big hit, launched a new series of the popular podcast.
 The second series of the podcast was distributed through audible.co.uk and was the first major podcast to charge consumers to download the show (at a rate of 95 pence per half-hour episode).
 The first series of The Ricky Gervais Show podcast had been freely distributed by the Positive Internet Company and marketed through The Guardian newspaper's website, and it was the world's most successful podcast for several years, eventually gaining more than 300 million unique downloads by March 2011.
 Even in its new subscription format, The Ricky Gervais Show was regularly the most-downloaded podcast on iTunes.
 The Adam Carolla Show claimed a new Guinness world record, with total downloads approaching 60 million, but Guinness failed to acknowledge that Gervais's podcast had more than 5 times as many downloads as Carolla's show at the time that this new record was supposedly set.